Check deb-updates

 --always-ok Always returns OK.

---timeout TIMEOUT Plugin timeout in seconds.
+--timeout TIMEOUT Network timeout in seconds.
 Default: 60 (seconds)

--w, --warning WARN Minimum number of packages to return WARNING.
-Default:
+-w, --warning WARN Minimum number of pending packages to trigger a WARNING.

 Usage Examples